Hendo-getagent/serverless-test/README.md

 I am using pnpm for this, but feel free to use whatever package manager you prefer.

-Run `pnpm i` to install the dependencies.
+`$ pnpm i` to install the dependencies.
-Run `pnpm dev` to get the local api running.
+`$ pnpm dev` to get the local api running.

+Make requests to 3000, the "serverless" api runs on 3002.

 Other commands.
-Run `pnpx sls invoke local -f api` to locally run the functions.
+`$ pnpx sls invoke local -f api` to locally run a functions.
-Run `pnpx sls deploy` to deploy to aws.
+`$ pnpx sls deploy` to deploy to aws.

-The reason we are exporting the api and using it in the handler is simply to keep the testing to the functions themselves, not the handler.
-AWS & Serverless should handle all the handler stuff, we can't really test that here.
+The reason we are exporting the api and using it in the `handler.js` is so that we can isolate the testing to only the functions.
+We should not be testing the handler (as far as I know).
+AWS & Serverless should take care of all the handler stuff for us.